Application for Wedding Service

 Wherever you choose to get married, you make a public declaration of life-long commitment to love each other faithfully and you take on a new legal status as husband and wife.
 Family and friends come along to witness this and celebrate with you.
 If you choose to get married in church, there is the added dimension of showing that you desire and welcome God’s involvement too.

 Including God in your marriage – bringing your marriage into church as it were – does not mean that you will avoid all the usual ups and downs, but you will know that you can look to God for help and guidance and that God’s love is there to sustain you.
-You will also have the love and support of the Christian Church family, both here at St. Albright’s and wherever you may go throughout your married life.
+You will also have the love and support of the Christian Church family, both here at St Albright’s and wherever you may go throughout your married life.

 What do Christians believe about marriage?

-The marriage service calls it a “Gift from God” and the Bible compares married love with the love Jesus has for his followers.
+The marriage service calls it a “Gift from God” and the Bible compares married love with the love Jesus has for His followers.
 In other words, it is unconditional love with no holds barred.
 Marriage is intended by God to be creative – a secure place for husband and wife to grow in intimacy, to love and support each other and to enjoy the delight and tenderness of sexual union.
 It provides a stable and secure foundation for raising children.
 So Christians see marriage as the nearest in human relationships to the love of God for everyone, which is why it is called a sacrament – a visible sign of God’s love for us.
-And that is why many people choose to read the words from the bible about God’s love at their wedding – see the first letter to the Corinthians chapter 13.
+And that is why many people choose to read the words from the Bible about God’s love at their wedding – see the first letter to the Corinthians ch.
+13.

 Can I get married at St. Albright’s?

-If you live in the parish of Stanway or if St. Albright’s has a special significance for you then you may marry here.
+If you live in the parish of Stanway or if St Albright’s has a special significance for you then you may marry here.
 Examples of special significance may be that this is the parish where you grew up, or where one of your parents lives or worships.
 The Church of England website has more information about this: www.cofe.anglican.org/lifevents/weddings

 What are the legal requirements?

 The normal way is to have your banns read out at a service in church on three Sundays during the three months before your wedding.
 This is simply an announcement that the wedding is to take place.
-You would be most welcome to come to the service to hear them read, which at St. Albright’s is at 10.30am.
-If you do not live in Stanway the banns must be read in the parish where each of you lives as well as at St. Albright’s.
+You would be most welcome to come to the service to hear them read, which at St Albright’s is at 10.30am.
+If you do not live in Stanway the banns must be read in the parish where each of you lives as well as at St Albright’s.

 What is one of us is divorced?

 The Church of England teaches that marriage is for life.
 It also recognises that sadly some marriages fail.
 If this happens the church remains open to all those involved.
-In some circumstances a divorced person may marry again in church during the lifetime of a former spouse, and this is possible at St. Albright’s.
-When you come to discuss your wedding plans with the Priest in Charge there will be a frank and open discussion about the past, about your hopes for the future and your current understanding of marriage.
+In some circumstances a divorced person may marry again in church during the lifetime of a former spouse, and this is possible at St Albright’s.
+When you come to discuss your wedding plans with the minister there will be a frank and open discussion about the past, about your hopes for the future and your current understanding of marriage.
 For more information about this you can download “Marriage in Church after Divorce” from www.cofe.anglican.org/papers/mcad.pdf.

 How much will it cost?